flightaware/Tcl-bounties/README.md

 # Tcl-bounties
-Bounty program for improvements to Tcl and certain Tcl packages
+Bounty program for improvements to Tcl and certain Tcl packages.

-This page outlines some changes or improvements that we want in Tcl and may be willing to pay somebody to implement.
+FlightAware is offewring a number of bounties for various enhancements, fixes, etc, for Tcl and/or Tcl extensions.

+We are completely serious.

+Bounties we are offering run to tens of thousands of dollars.

+## Upgrade the scotty extension

+* $1000 to update Scotty to modern Tcl Extension Architecture (TEA) build standards, compilling properly under FreeBSD, Debian and macOS, with stub support.

+* $1000 to fix bugs in Scotty's UDP stuff -- "configure/cget" of config vars working and configured host and port to be used if not specified in "send".

 ## Support for SO_REUSEPORT on server sockets

 * This would allow multiple programs to open the same port from a server socket.
+* It would be a switch to the socket command.
-* It's pretty easy.
+* It looks pretty easy.
 * $2500

+## tclreadline improvements

+* $2500 to make tclreadline able to recognize iTcl and tclOO objects and do tab completion for method names, tab completion for variables if indicated by the present of cget or configure

 ## Support for epoll()/kqueue() to replace select() in socket handling

-* This could vastly reduce the overhead for Tcl programs that have thousands of sockets open.
+* This could considerably reduce the overhead for Tcl programs that have thousands of sockets open.
-* There was a google summer of code project to do this that never got integrated and might not have been completed but could be a starting point.
+* There was a Google Summer of Code project to do this that never got integrated and might not have been completed but could be a starting point.
 * $10,000

 ## Clean up of tcltls
 * support all TLS versions.
 * fix hangs in protocol negotiation.